reactjs/react.dev/content/docs/refs-and-the-dom.md

 If you use React 16.2 or lower, or if you need more flexibility than provided by ref forwarding, you can use [this alternative approach](https://gist.github.com/gaearon/1a018a023347fe1c2476073330cc5509) and explicitly pass a ref as a differently named prop.

 When possible, we advise against exposing DOM nodes, but it can be a useful escape hatch.
 Note that this approach requires you to add some code to the child component.
-If you have absolutely no control over the child component implementation, your last option is to use [`findDOMNode()`](/docs/react-dom.html#finddomnode), but it is discouraged.
+If you have absolutely no control over the child component implementation, your last option is to use [`findDOMNode()`](/docs/react-dom.html#finddomnode), but it is discouraged and deprecated in [`StrictMode`](/docs/strict-mode.html#warning-about-deprecated-finddomnode-usage).

 ### Callback Refs